 C. Operating Area

 There are two general operating areas planned for leg 3, both in the Gulf of Mexico.
-Operations will focus primarily on: 1) The area to the south and southeast of Flower Garden Banks National Marine Sanctuary (FGNMS) including Keathley Canyon, and 2) areas in on the West Florida Escarpment southwest of Tampa.
+Operations will focus primarily on: 1) The area to the south and southeast of Flower Garden Banks National Marine Sanctuary (FGNMS), including Keathley Canyon and adjacent parts of the Sigsbee Escarpment, and 2) areas in on the West Florida Escarpment southwest of Tampa.
 ROV and most mapping operations will focus in depths >500 m.
-All operations including transit will be conducted mostly within the 200nm exclusive economic zone (EEZ) maritime boundary of the United States of America, however, several dives may be conducted in international waters south of FGNMS.
+All operations including transit will be conducted mostly within the 200nm exclusive economic zone (EEZ) maritime boundary of the United States of America; however, several dives may be conducted in international waters south of FGNMS.

 Figure 1: Overview map showing priority exploration areas for leg 3 of the 2014 Gulf of Mexico Expedition.
 Red boxes are general operating areas for ROV, CTD and mapping operations.
 Yellow boxes are areas planned to be mapped during EX1402 Leg 2.
 White boxes are marine protected areas, and the green line is the U.S./Mexico Exclusive Economic Zone.
 Bathymetry shown is from 2011-2012 Okeanos cruises, and Extended Continental Shelf data (courtesy UNH CCOM).